-IF you are sure you remembered to add “starter,” you could try this idea I accidentally discovered when I had a “yogurt fail” myself recently.
+IF you are sure you remembered to add “starter,” you could try this idea.
+I accidentally discovered it when I had a “yogurt fail” myself recently.

 In step #2 above, I was heating the milk back to 100˚ F in the microwave.
 But somehow, the milk was warmer than I thought.
 In no time at all, the milk started boiling (and popping).

 Season the ricotta cheese with a pinch of salt, and refrigerate it.
 Your reward will be fresh ricotta cheese perfect for lasagna or most any other ricotta recipe.
 Use immediately or freeze it for the next time you make lasagna soup.

 For more information and pictures of the process, see my post on making ricotta cheese.